 DIVORCE - EQUITABLE DISTRIBUTION

 Equitable distribution is the final distribution of marital assets and marital debts when a couple divorces.
-If agreement cannot be reached by both parties, the court will intervene and determine how to divide debts and property.
-The judge will use his or her discretion to divide debts and property fairly, but not necessarily equally.
+If an agreement cannot be reached by both parties, the court will intervene and determine how to divide debt and property.
+The judge will use his or her discretion to divide debt and property fairly, but not necessarily equally.